-The arbitrator and the AAA shall maintain the privacy of the hearings unless the law provides to the contrary.
+(b) The AAA and the arbitrator shall maintain the privacy of the hearings unless the law provides to the contrary.
 Any person having a direct interest in the arbitration is entitled to attend hearings.
 The arbitrator shall otherwise have the power to require the exclusion of any witness, other than a party or other essential person, during the testimony of any other witness.
 It shall be discretionary with the arbitrator to determine the propriety of the attendance of any other person other than a party and its representatives.

-R-24.
+R-23.
 Representation